Non-clinical Reader in Neurogenetics

 Kirby, J., K. Ning, L. Ferraiuolo, P. R. Heath, A. Ismail, S. W. Kuo, C. F. Valori, L. Cox, B. Sharrack, S. B. Wharton, P. G. Ince, P. J. Shaw, and M. Azzouz.
 (2011) "Phosphatase and Tensin Homologue/Protein Kinase B Pathway Linked to Motor Neuron Survival in Human Superoxide Dismutase 1-Related Amyotrophic Lateral Sclerosis."
 Brain 134: 506-17 10.1093/brain/awq345.

-- Peer review of submitted articles for high impact journals including Neurology, Annals of Neurology and Human Molecular Genetics
+- Peer review of submitted articles for high impact journals including Brain, Human Molecular Genetics and Neurology

 - Member of the Editorial Board for Journal of Neuropathology and Applied Neurobiology